 The Barakat Scholar will normally be given most of the standard University privileges, such as use of the University libraries and I.T. system, and access to lectures and seminars.
 The Barakat Scholar is also eligible to apply for membership of an Oxford college as a visiting scholar or research member of common room.

 Travel to relevant events, activities or conferences during each tenure is obviously welcomed.
 However, Scholars are expected to be normally resident in Oxford for the duration of the Scholarship, and participation in weekly seminars during the Oxford term time will be greatly welcomed.

 The Barakat Postdoctoral Scholar must comply fully with the relevant UK laws governing visas and immigration, and the Barakat Trust Administrator will assist him or her to do so.
-This can be a complicated and lengthy business, and it is therefore important to begin the process as soon as possible after the award is made.
+This can be a complicated and lengthy process, therefore it is important to begin the process as soon as possible after being awarded.

 The Barakat Trust regrets that they are unable to arrange accommodation for the Barakat Postdoctoral Scholar, but the Administrator will supply a list of various accommodation agencies.

 Applicants are encouraged to contact us very early before applications close (i.e., in January or February) with a curriculum vitae and a draft application.
 This is so applicants can be advised about their applications.